Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 The soprano recitative does little more than reiterate the main theme of the work----all earthly glory and pretention will disintegrate upon death and anyone who disregards this truth shall be forgotten.
 But it carefully guides us back to A minor, the key of the closing chorale.

 This final verse offers nothing new, hearkening back to the images of fleeting life and human achievement dissolving in death.
 Nor can the chorale boast a particularly prepossessing melody constructed, as it is, in a series of short, seemingly truncated and rhythmically bare phrases.
-Nevertheless its opening rising notes form the basis of the main bass aria motive and it also provides the kernel for the outpouring of enormous energy in the opening chorus.
+Nevertheless its opening rising notes form the basis of the main bass aria motive and it also provides the backbone for the outpouring of enormous energy in the opening chorus.

 Whatever its apparent lack of potential Bach, as always, manages to extract gold from gravel.
 It appears, however, that this was not a chorale he reused.
-After this cantata it is extremely probable that he felt that it had no more to offer him.
+After this cantata it is quite probable that he felt that it had no more to offer him.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.